cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 ## Overview

-The Soarian Clinicals<sup>®</sup> Application Programming Interface (API) may return an OperationOutcome to provide additional context to an error that is more granular than that provided by the HTTP response codes.
+The Soarian Clinicals<sup>®</sup> Application Programming Interface (API) may return an OperationOutcome to provide more granular context for an error than what the HTTP response codes provide.

 ## Terminology Bindings

 [%s] is included in every statement.
 Replace it with the relevant text value.

-For example, if the user is searching for results in the Patient resource, then in the statement __More than 499 search results qualify for [%s] resource.
-Please narrow the search.__, you must replace the [%s] with `patient`.
-The result then is displayed as __More than 499 search results qualify for patient resource.
-Please narrow the search.__
+For example, if the user is searching for results in the Patient resource, then in the statement More than 499 search results qualify for [%s] resource.
+Please narrow the search., replace the [%s] with `patient`.

 ## Scenarios

-__Note:__ If the severity = error, then the accompanying http status code is 4xx.
-If the severity = fatal, then the accompanying http status code is 5xx.
-If the severity = information, the accompanying http status code is 200.
-Although the majority of error messages have the http status: 400 (bad request), there are a few explicitly defined cases where the scenario falls under http status: 404.
+Note: If the severity is Error, then the accompanying HTTP status code is 4xx.
+If the severity is Fatal, then the accompanying HTTP status code is 5xx.
+If the severity is Information, the accompanying HTTP status code is 200.
+Although the majority of error messages have the 400 HTTP status for bad requests, a few explicitly defined cases can fall under the 404 HTTP status.

 The following tables describe OperationOutcomes for its corresponding scenarios.